 In addition to the pension benefits described in Note 15, the District provides cash benefits to certain employees or their beneficiaries upon resignation or death.
 The benefit is provided to any teacher with at least ten years of service in the District at the end of the 1999 school year based on provisions included in the teachers union contract.
-An actuarial valuation of the District's liability for these benefits in accordance with GASB Statements No. 43 and 45 has not been performed.
-Inasmuch as the plan is open to a small number of District employees, management has determined that the actuarially accrued liability would be immaterial to the financial statements taken as a whole.
+An actuarial valuation of the District's liability for these benefits in accordance with GASB Statements No. 74 and 75 has not been performed.
+Inasmuch as the plan is open to a small number of District employees, management has determined that the net other postemployment benefit liability would be immaterial to the financial statements taken as a whole.
 Instead, management has reported the actual amount of benefits to be paid in long-term debt at year end.